-The Group's risk management policies are set for identifying and analyzing the risk that the Group confronts for setting the appropriate amount of the risk and complying with the policies.
-The Group continually reviews the risk management policies to reflect the market condition and the changes of the Group's operation.
-The Group develops a disciplined and constructive environment and makes employees understand their rules and obligations through training, management guidelines, and operating procedures.
+The Group's risk management policies are set for identifying and analyzing the risk that the Group confronts, determinging the appropriate risk limits and controls and monitoring the compliance with the risk and risk limits.
+The Group continually reviews the risk management policies periodically to reflect the market condition and the changes of the Group's operation.
+The Group develops a disciplined and constructive environment and makes employees understand their roles and obligations through training, management guidelines, and operating procedures.